 Setting fair ISA terms from the Income Threshold to your Income Share Percentage is extremely important to ensure your ISA is successful.
 One other thing to keep in mind is that if you’re trying to create a fair set of terms across different fields of study, then you may need to vary the terms of the ISA by field of study because expected income is going to vary.

-For example, the University of Utah, offers its Income Share Agreement for students in 18 majors, from chemical engineering and economics to communications and special education.
+For example, the University of Utah offers its Income Share Agreement for students in 18 majors, from chemical engineering and economics to communications and special education.

-3. Start with the cost of your program then go from there
+3. Start with the cost of your program

-To start designing your program we suggest you first know the exact amount your ISA is equal to, whether that be your entire tuition or just a portion.
+To start designing your program, we suggest you first know the exact amount your ISA is equal to, whether that be your entire tuition or just a portion.
 After you know that, you can start to adjust your Income Percentage or the max payment cap to make sure the program will still be profitable for your program while being fair to your students.

 4. Make sure you can educate your students on the ISA option